Gerard Granollers

 Gerard Granollers Pujol (/ca/; /es/; (Note: In isolation, Granollers is pronounced /ca/ in Catalan and /es/ in Spanish.) born 30 January 1989 in Barcelona) is a former professional tennis player from Spain.
-He has won 12 ATP Challenger tournament titles, all of them in doubles.
+He has won 12 ATP Challenger Tour titles, all of them in doubles.

 His brother Marcel is also a tennis player, and they have won five Challenger doubles titles together.